 Protect your phone number

-Although due to the various data breaches and leaked marketing databases, your phone number may already be out there, it’s still recommended that you protect it like it’s your Social Security or credit card number and don’t give it away willy-nilly as you probably did before.
+Due to the various data breaches and leaked marketing databases, your phone number may already be out there.
+It’s still recommended you protect it like it’s your Social Security or credit card number, though, and don’t give it away willy-nilly as you probably did before.

 For ultimate security, it’s almost a necessity to have multiple numbers so you won’t have to give out your personal number each time.
 Reserve your main number for your family, friends and other important communications.